briangershon/python-vscode-dev/README.md

 code .                  # open project in VSCode
 ```

 In VSCode, choose "Reopen in Container" to fire up container.
+Ensure you setup an `.env` file before launching dev container.

 Open up a terminal in VSCode.